 The Sunburst recommendation for bay windows: Cellular shades, Roman shades, or shutters.
 Both cellular and roman shades work well with bay windows as each shade can cover a single pane, offering a lot of flexibility in how much surface area you’d like to cover.
 Similarly, plantation shutters can be installed on each separate pane on bay windows, but are able to give you even more adaptability in window coverage with the moving tilt-rod and louvers.

 No matter their shape or style, windows that stretch close to your ceiling can be a hassle to treat.
 Normally, the tops of the windows are out of arm’s reach, and breaking out a stepladder every day is a hassle.
-So homeowners in New York City with taller windows might want to opt for a window treatment that can either stay in a single position, or operate from far away.
+So New York City homeowners with taller windows might want to opt for a window treatment that can either stay in a single position, or operate from far away.
 It wouldn’t hurt if that window treatment was also able to effectively block outside light from pouring in.

 Eyebrow windows are the semi-arched windows that are almost always found above other, usually rectangular windows.
 As a result of their position and individual shape, eyebrow windows face some issues that few other windows do in regards to choosing your perfect window treatment.